 Ates work starts with film and photography.
 Yet with a subsequent layering of imagery – resulting in a disruptive blur of cultural perceptions – a veil is created.
 Her work combines performance and site-responsive activities that merge Eastern and Western sensibilities.
 There is a sensuality that is rich and complex revealing an emotional comment on the woman who inhabits the places in the work.

-Ates’ is inspired by Dutch old master paintings.
+Ates’ is inspired by Dutch old master paintings such as Vermeer.
 The mastery of light, composition and color are recurring elements in her work.
 Her unrecognizably veiled female figures lighting up against a dark background create the fluid, floating appearances that have become tantamount to Ates’ work.

 Born in 1977 in Eastern Turkey, Güler Ates lives and works in London.
 She graduated in 2008 from the Royal College of Art with an MA in Printmaking.
 Her work can be found in the Victoria & Albert Museum’s print collection and was recently shown in Great Fosters, Egham, UK.